 (3) In subsection (2) “federal duty” means excise duty, or any other tax, duty, fee, levy or charge (except a tax, duty, fee, levy or charge of a kind excluded from this definition by the regulations) imposed by or under a law of the Commonwealth.

 [Section 144A inserted by No. 11 of 1994 s.
-6.]
+6; amended by No. 35 of 2007 s.
+78.]

 145. Ascertainment of value of petroleum

-For the purposes of this Act the value at the well-head of any petroleum is such amount as is agreed between the permittee, holder of the drilling reservation, lessee or licensee and the Minister, or in default of agreement within such period as the Minister allows is such amount as is determined by the Minister as being that value.
+For the purposes of this Act the value at the well-head of any petroleum or geothermal energy is such amount as is agreed between the permittee, holder of the drilling reservation, lessee or licensee and the Minister, or in default of agreement within such period as the Minister allows is such amount as is determined by the Minister as being that value.

 [Section 145 amended by No. 12 of 1990 s.
 111; No. 78 of 1990 s.
-7.]
+7; No. 35 of 2007 s.
+79.]

 146. Ascertainment of well-head

-For the purposes of this Act, the well-head, in relation to any petroleum, is such valve station as is agreed between the permittee, holder of the drilling reservation, lessee or licensee and the Minister, or, in default of agreement within such period as the Minister allows, is such valve station as is determined by the Minister as being that well-head.
+For the purposes of this Act, the well-head, in relation to any petroleum or geothermal energy, is such valve station as is agreed between the permittee, holder of the drilling reservation, lessee or licensee and the Minister, or, in default of agreement within such period as the Minister allows, is such valve station as is determined by the Minister as being that well-head.

 [Section 146 amended by No. 12 of 1990 s.
 112; No. 78 of 1990 s.
-7.]
+7; No. 35 of 2007 s.
+80.]

-147. Ascertainment of quantity of petroleum recovered
+147. Ascertainment of quantity of petroleum or geothermal energy recovered

-For the purposes of this Act, the quantity of petroleum recovered by a permittee, holder of a drilling reservation, lessee or licensee during a period shall be taken to be —
+For the purposes of this Act, the quantity of petroleum or geothermal energy recovered by a permittee, holder of a drilling reservation, lessee or licensee during a period shall be taken to be —

 (a) the quantity measured during that period by a measuring device approved by the Minister and installed at the well-head or at such other place as the Minister approves; or

-(b) where no such measuring device is so installed, or the Minister is not satisfied that the quantity of petroleum recovered by the permittee, holder of the drilling reservation, lessee or licensee has been properly or accurately measured by such a measuring device, the quantity determined by the Minister as being the quantity recovered by the permittee, holder of the drilling reservation, lessee or licensee during that period.
+(b) where no such measuring device is so installed, or the Minister is not satisfied that the quantity of petroleum or geothermal energy recovered by the permittee, holder of the drilling reservation, lessee or licensee has been properly or accurately measured by such a measuring device, the quantity determined by the Minister as being the quantity recovered by the permittee, holder of the drilling reservation, lessee or licensee during that period.

 [Section 147 amended by No. 12 of 1990 s.
 113; No. 78 of 1990 s.
-7.]
+7; No. 35 of 2007 s.
+81.]

 148. Payment of royalty and penalty for late payment

-(1) Royalty under this Act in respect of petroleum recovered during a royalty period is payable not later than the last day of the next succeeding royalty period.
+(1) Royalty under this Act in respect of petroleum or geothermal energy recovered during a royalty period is payable not later than the last day of the next succeeding royalty period.

 (2) Where the amount of royalty under this Act is not paid as provided by subsection (1), there is payable to the Minister by the permittee, the holder of the drilling reservation, the lessee or the licensee an additional amount calculated at the rate of one third of one per centum per day upon the amount of royalty from time to time remaining unpaid, to be computed from the time when the royalty became payable until it is paid.